Augusto Ospital

 I am an economist with research interests in trade and spatial economics, environmental economics, and industrial organization.

-I am a Postdoctoral Fellow at the Toulouse School of Economics and in 2024 I will join LMU Munich as an Assistant Professor.
+I am an Assistant Professor at LMU Munich.
 I received my PhD in Economics from UCLA in 2023.

 I co-organize the Online Spatial and Urban Seminar (OSUS).